Technigo/project-react-portfolio/README.md

 - Use props in more places.
 - Validate my code in a validation tool

-TECH:
+## TECH used:
-React
+- React
-Styled Components
+- Styled Components
-Fetch
+- Fetch
-CSS
+- CSS
 ## View it live
 https://sofia-andersson.netlify.app/